cecilartavion/Random_State_Generator/README.md

 55 -- Wisconsin,
 56 -- Wyoming.
 Both Alaska and Hawaii are not included because of contiguity complications.

+Here is a description of each variable in the above script:
+- `grid_placement`: A tuple of length 2, 3, or 4.
+The grid corresponds to how each sample of `sample_num` census blocks is placed in the countryside.
+The first element of each tuple describes the method used to build the countryside and possible the cities.
+The method options are 'random', 'fixed', and 'mixed' and must be given as strings.
+The remaining elements in each tuple are positive integers.
+For the tuple lengths, the method corresponds to the length of the tuple.
+That is, the length 2, 3, and 4 tuples have the first element as 'random', 'fixed', and 'mixed' respectively.
+  - When the method is set to 'random', the first sample of census blocks is placed at grid location (0,0) (x,y coordinate locations).
+Then all of the subsequent samples are placed iteratively around what has been constructed so far for the grid.
+So for the second sample, the possible locations would be (0,1), (1,0), (-1,0), and (0,-1).
+  - When `grid_placement` is set to ('fixed',m,n), a rectangular m by n grid is made using mn samples.
+The first sample is placed in location (0,0) and the rectangle is constructed with corners (0,0), (a-1,0), (b-1,0), and (a-1,b-1).
+  - When `grid_placement` is set to ('mixed',m,n,p), a rectangular m by n grid is made using mn samples like when the method was 'fixed'.
+Then p additional samples of census blocks are added iteratively to the boundary of the rectangle using the 'random' method.
+In total, there will be mnp samples.
+- `sampling_method`: A string which represents how each sample is built.
+The options for this string are 'rect' and 'diam'.
+  - For 'rect', a random census block is chosen (urban or rural depends which part of the code this variable is executed).
+  Then a window is drawn around one census block.
+  Then at each iteration, one side of the rectangular window is expanded by 0.1 degrees (between 6.8 and 7 miles in terms of distance in latitudinal and longitudinal directions).
+  The window will stop growing once it reaches at least `sample_num` census blocks in the window.
+  - For 'diam', a random census block, call it v, is chosen (urban or rural depends which part of the code this variable is executed).
+  Then the vertices distance 1 (graph theoretic distance) from v are added to the sample.
+  If the number of vertices in this subgraph is less than `sample_num`, then add all of the vertices distance 2 from v to the sample.
+  Once there are at least `sample_num` vertices in the sample, vertices are deleted uniformly at random from the list of vertices furtherest away from v in our sample until only `sample_num` vertices remain.
+- `merge_method`: A string which represents how a sample is added to a grid of already merged samples.
+The options for this string are 'intervals' and 'intersect'.
+  - For 'intervals', the maximum and minimum values in the x- and y-directions are found.
+  The geometric boundary recorded in the shapefile contains a list of points that dictact the boundary of each census block.
+  Using these points, the the boundary that creates a sample is used to construct a list of the points on the boundary of the sample.
+  These points are ordered and the positive of the maximum and minimum values in the x- and y-directions are recorded.
+  Then the median point between each pair of successive maximum and minimum values in the list of ordered boundary points are found and recorded as the "four corners of a rectangle".
+  In this way, a pseudo-rectangular boundary region is constructed for the sample.
+  After the "four corners of a rectangle" representing the boundary of the sample are recorded, the proportion and order of the census blocks that occupy each side of the rectangle are recorded using interval notation.
+  For example, say a sample of census blocks has 6 census blocks that occupy the "right side of the boundary rectangle" on the intervals [0,0.15], [0.15,0.3], [0.3,0.41], [0.41,0.45], [0.45,0.8], [0.8,1.0].
+  When a sample is joined to another sample, the intervals are matched so that edges are added between census blocks that have overlapping invervals.
+  For example, a second sample of census blocks has 8 census blocks that occupy the "left side of the boundary rectangle" on intervals [0,0.1], [0.1,0.25], [0.25,0.28], [0.28,0.31], [0.31,0.5], [0.5,0.66], [0.66,0.81],[0.81,1.0].
+  Now suppose that the previous to samples are going to be joined together.
+  Then there will be an edge between the census blocks with the following pairs of intervals: {[0,0.15],[0,0.1]}, {[0,0.15],[0.1,0.25]}, {[0.15,0.3],[0.1,0.25]}, {[0.15,0.3],[0.25,0.28]}, {[0.15,0.3],[0.28,0.31]}, {[0.3,0.41],[0.31,0.5]}, {[0.41,0.45],[0.31,0.5]}, {[0.45,0.8], [0.31,0.5]}, {[0.45,0.8],[0.5,0.66]}, {[0.45,0.8],[0.66,0.81]}, {[0.8,1.0],[0.66,0.81]}, {[0.8,1.0],[0.81,1.0]}.
+  - For 'intersect', a bounding rectangle has been placed around the sample of census block centroids.
+  For each census block, say v, inside the bounding rectangle that is adjacent to a census block, say u, outside of the bounding rectangle, the intersection point of the edge and the bounding rectangle is recorded.
+  The order of the intersection points between each edge pair, {u,v}, and the bounding rectangle for each side of the bounding rectangle are recorded.
+  Then we will have an order to the adjacencies between that will be made between two samples.
+  For example, suppose that sample A has 6 census blocks (call them c_1, c_2, c_3, c_4, c_5, and c_6) inside the bounding rectangle that have 12 intersection points on the right side of the bounding rectangle of sample A which are ordered from top to bottom as follows: c_1, c_2, c_1, c_1, c_3, c_3, c_4, c_4, c_5, c_4, c_6, c_6.
+  Also, suppose that sample B has 8 census blocks (call them d_1, d_2,...,d_8) inside the bounding rectangle that have 10 intersection points on the left side of the bounding rectangle of sample B which are ordered from top to bottom as follows: d_1, d_2, d_2, d_3, d_4, d_5, d_6, d_7, d_7, d_8.
+  Then a random number between 10 and 12, inclusive, is chosen (say 11) which will be the target number of edges to join between the right side of sample A and left side of sample B.
+  For sample A, one edge will be randomly chosen not to be include, say c_2 is not included in the intersection point list.
+  Now, sample B will have one intersection point added to the list of possible intersection points, say an extra d_7 is added, and it will be placed close to one of the already existing intersection points, say our new ordering of 11 intersection points are d_1, d_2, d_2, d_3, d_4, d_5, d_6, d_7, d_7, d_7, d_8.
+  Then join the vertices of the centroids of census blocks according to the order we found above.
+  That is, add the following edges to the graph so that the resulting graph is connected: {c_1,c_1}, {c_1,d_2}, {c_1,d_2}, {c_3,d_3}, {c_3,d_4}, {c_4,d_5}, {c_5,d_6}, {c_4,d_7}, {c_4,d_7}, {c_6,d_7}, {c_6,d_8}.
+  WARNING: It is possible that by doing this merging method, the resulting graph may not be planar.
+- `sample_num`: two digit string that represents the approximate number of census blocks in each sample taken.
 - `pop_category`: integer or string.
 The only string accepted is 'all'.
 The intergers allowed are from 0 to the length of the population division.
 The population is currently divided into cities with less than 50,000 people (0), between 50,000 and 60,000 people (1),